Last Updated: May 1, 2022

 Now is the time to develop your hurricane evacuation plan.
 Find out if you’re located in a storm surge hurricane evacuation zone.
 If you are, figure out where you’d go and how you’d get there if told to evacuate.
 You do not need to travel hundreds of miles.
 It’s essential to have a Business Continuity Plan in place.
-As hurricane season approaches, listen to local officials on questions related to how you may need to adjust any evacuation plans based on the latest health and safety guidelines per local officials.
+Be sure to account for your pets, as most local shelters do not permit them.
 Find Your Evacuation Zone

 3. Assemble Emergency Supplies